This Quality Adaptive Clothing Helps Older Adults Get Dressed Easily

 Lots of older women have to start putting on their bra back to front, doing it up at the front and then shuffling it round (or rely on someone else to do the fastening for them).
 Adaptive bras are easy to put on and do up, so senior women can once again do this daily dressing themselves!
 Ideal for people with poor eyesight or arthritis in their fingers.

 We like the Comfi Bra.
-Like the name suggests, this easy on bra is comfortable!
+Like the name suggests, it’s comfortable!
 Non-wired, non-padded it has a front velcro fastening and padded shoulder straps.
 Also great for women who are recovering from any type of breast surgery.

 Women’s Underwear With Built In Pads